firefish5000/svelte2dts/README.md

 After installing, you can invoke the command via npx or package.json.

 ### Via CLI
-Read all svelte files from `./src` and generate .d.ts files in `./types`
+Read all svelte files from `./src` and generate d.ts files in `./types`
 ```sh
 npx svelte2dts --overwrite --runOnTS --declarationDir ./types ./src
 ```